datalakehouse/docs/docs/platform/howto/create_new_service.rst

-﻿Create a new DLH service
+﻿Create a new datalakehouse service
 ==========================

-You can add services for the various DLH products in the DLH web console.
+You can add services for the various datalakehouse products in the datalakehouse web console.

 To create a new service:

-1. Log in to the `DLH web console <https://console.DLH.io/>`_.
+1. Log in to the `datalakehouse web console <https://console.datalakehouse.io/>`_.

 2. On the *Services* page, click **Create a new service**.